prismicio/slice-machine/packages/next-slicezone/README.md

 export default PageInFrench
 ````
 👆 `apiParams` can also be a function!
+The arguments passed to `apiParams` are the same as for [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation).

  See example below

 ### useGetStaticPaths